lennymae/TheInternet.HerokuApp/README.md

-# SeleniumJava_TheInternetHerokuApp
+# SeleniumJava
-Automated Scripts for The Internet Heroku App using Selenium and Java Tested pages
+Automated Scripts for The Internet Heroku App and ParaBank using Selenium and Java(TestNG for reporting)

+Test Cases

+Heroku
 -Add Element
 -Alerts
 -Broken Images